 - Determining the strengths and weaknesses of your staff.

 - Identifying which staffers work well together (and which don’t).

 - Understanding which staffers perform best at which shifts.

 Employee scheduling is also a science because schedulers in skilled nursing facilities must staff according to concrete rules.
 This includes:

 - Patient (resident) acuity

 - Centers for Medicare & Medicaid Services (CMS) regulations

 - Departmental budgets

-Create the ‘ideal schedule’
+Create the ‘ideal employee schedule’ with workforce management

 - Knowledge of your census and resident counts